LeyandraB/2024-mini/Report.md

 </p>

-Then we connected our Pi Pico to the internet using the following code.
+We were then able to connect our Pi Pico to the internet using the following code.

 ```python
 import time